Siege of Antioch (51 BC): Raid

 The Parthian raid was nominally led by Prince Pacorus I. The actual command fell to the experienced general Osaces.
 Cicero, who was at the time governor of the neighbouring province of Cilicia, reported that he had learned of the invasion on a date which corresponds to 20 September 51 BC.
 The province of Syria was governed by Gaius Cassius Longinus who had few troops at his disposal and who was also waiting to be replaced by the new governor Bibulus.

 Having crossed the Euphrates, the Parthians plundered the surroundings of Antioch.
 Their aim was raiding, not territorial conquest, and their forces traditionally had their core in the cavalry.

 Meanwhile, Cassius, whose forces were not sufficient to face Osaces in the open field, had to remain shut up in Antioch.
 This inaction pushed the Parthians even to attempt a siege of the city, a type of operation in which the Parthians had no experience and for which they lacked adequate equipment.
-The Romans thus succeeded in repelling them.
+Thus, the Romans succeeded in repelling them.

 The Parthians then withdrew to the city of Antigonia.
 According to Cassius Dio, in this case the obstacle the Parthians encountered were the thick woods surrounding the city.
 They planned to cut them down, but the undertaking took a long time and did not yield the desired results, while in the meantime Cassius' forces attacked the groups they surprised dispersed.
 In the end, the Parthians gave up and planned to strike other areas, but Cassius, who had participated in the disaster of Carrhae a few years earlier and had performed better than his commander in chief at the time, had made his bones and turned against the Parthians a stratagem in which they were masters: a small group of Romans confronted them and immediately afterwards feigned a flight.
 Pursued, he led the Parthians into an ambush, where many of them were killed.
 On a scale and with an indisputably lesser importance, the defeat of Carrhae was returned to the Parthians, and in Rome it was considered a "revenge for Carrhae".
 It must have been a battle of some importance, if only because Osaces himself died there.
 According to Cassius Dio, he perished in the battle, while according to Cicero, who was present in the same theater of operations and was therefore probably better informed, he was seriously wounded and died from the consequences of the wound some time later.

 Following the death of Osaces, the Parthians wintered in northern Syria.
 They again besieged Antioch in 50 BC.
 This time defended by Bibulus, who using a range of tactics, was able to create disorder within the Parthian camp.
 The Parthians then left Syria in the latter half of 50 BC.